 OSU-OKC has a variety of computer labs available on campus for student use; labs with Internet access are located in the Library (Learning Resource Center, fourth floor) and in the Student Success and Opportunity Center (Learning Resource Center, second floor).

 The Student Success & Opportunity Center has PCs which are loaded with a variety of software, including specific program-related applications.

-The library has laptops for in-library-use only available at the Circulation Desk.
+The library has laptops for in-libraryuse only available at the Circulation Desk.
 These laptops have Microsoft Office Suite and wireless Internet access.
+The library also has a limited number of laptops for semester-long loan.

-A coin-operated copy machine is located in the Library, fourth floor and can be used for non copyright material.
+A coin-operated copy machine is located in the Library, fourth floor and can be used for non-copyright material.

 Additional computer labs are located in most of the academic areas.
 Hours of availability may vary by semester.
 Contact the appropriate office or an instructor for more information regarding computer lab use.